enzsft/cli/README.md

 });
 ```

-We want to ensure the commands options are wired up correctly when testing this.
+We want to ensure the commands options are wired up correctly when testing.
 This means we can't just run the handler in our tests and inject the options like:

 ```js
 describe("BAD TESTS...
 In our opinion 😅", () => {